0cjs/clash-play/doc/Hardware.md

 ### Level Conversion

+- TI application report [Selecting the Right Level-Translation Solution][scea035a] is a good reference.
+In particular, §5 covers how to identify overvoltage-tolerant devices and their possible duty-cycle issues.
 - TI [SN74LVC8T245] 8-Bit Dual-Supply Bus Transceiver With Configurable
   Voltage Translation and 3-State Outputs.
 All 8 bus lines switch direction with one `DIR` input; `O̅E̅` tri-states outputs..